-Employees crossing the US/Canadian border are required to have a current WHIT (Western Hemisphere Travel Initiative) document in their possession.
-Employees must ensure that a copy of their current WHIT document is on file at their assigned crew base.
-Only one of the following WHIT compliant documents is needed.
+Employees crossing the US/Canadian border are also required to have a current Western Hemisphere Travel Initiative (WHTI) document in their possession.
+Employees must ensure that a copy of their current WHTI document is on file at their assigned crew base.
+Only one of the following WHTI compliant documents is needed.

 - U.S. Passport

 - Passport Card

 - Compliant Travel Documents:

 - Trusted Traveler Cards (NEXUS, SENTRI, or FAST)

 - State Issued Enhanced Driver's License

 - Enhanced Tribal Cards (when available)

 - Native American Tribal Photo Identification Card

 - Form I-872 American Indian Card

-- Valid Passport from another Country along with the Green Card or just the Green Card Employees traveling into Canada must obtain a reusable exempt traveler profile number.
-The number must be created in the Canadian ArriveCan system.
+- Valid Passport from another Country along with the Green Card or just the Green Card.